lightlessdays/Omega-Search/README.md

 Omega is a privacy-focused, open-source search engine designed to provide users with a secure and private search experience.
 This repository contains the source code and development resources for Omega.

+## Installing the Application

+This application is available - both for Android as well as iOS.
+The web version of this application will be available soon.
+To use the Android version, you may install it from the Play Store by [clicking here](https://play.google.com/store/apps/details?id=com.dhruvbadaya.omega&hl=en_IN&gl=US)

 ## Getting Started

 To get started with Omega, follow these steps: